FastLabs/flabs-shell/readme.md

-flabs-shell is intended to be a web application shell which will allow to run manageable web applications in a container.
+flabs-shell is intended to be a web application shell which will allow to run manageable web applications in a web app container.
-The applications will be able to comunicate with each other.
+The applications will be able to comunicate with each other and will accept lifecycle messages from the container.

 Started from the idea of having an enterprise app-store